rocketinsights/web-blueprint/CONTRIBUTING.md

    and respectful.
 1. Strong opinions, loosely held.
 This is a gathering of our collective recommendations, but if something is hotly contested _we should acknowledge it_ and consider just saying "We haven't come to a conclusion on which is better" and provide both sides of the argument.
 1. Recommend _practices_, not _tools_.
 Say: "Write automated tests using a well supported framework (eg: Jest)." rather than "Use Jest for automated testing."
 This advice is unlikely to become outdated and doesn't get people's hackles up.
 1. Don't contribute for _completeness sake_.
 This project will never be complete.
-Contribute things that instead original and helpful.
+Contribute things instead that are original and helpful.